Dust Allergies: Symptoms, Triggers, Treatment

 An allergist will often times need to conduct a skin test to determine exactly what is triggering a person's allergic reaction.
 Skin tests involve using a small and sterile probe to prick a person's skin with extracts of common allergens such as pet dander or tree pollen while observing the person's reactions.
 A positive reaction might indicate a person is allergic to a substance.
 On occasion, an allergist may order a skin test and blood test to confirm an allergy.
 Once a dust allergy has been identified, an allergist will recommend one or more of the following forms of treatment; medications, allergy shots, or changes in a person's household routine.

-Medications for Dust Allergies
+Medication for Dust Allergies